If you’re looking for Walt Disney World attractions with low wait times, go no further.

 But, when we say “time-filler,” we simply mean that when you compare this list to other attractions at each respective park, they aren’t as popular and don’t typically reach high wait times.

-These attractions are the kind of time-fillers that are perfect if you don’t want to wait in a long line or if you’re simply trying to kill time until your next dining reservation, until your boarding group is called for Rise of the Resistance, and so on.
+These attractions are the kind of time-fillers that are perfect if you don’t want to wait in a long line or if you’re simply trying to kill time until your next dining reservation or Lightning Lane return time.

 Heck, maybe your schedule is completely open, or you’ve done everything on your list.
 Enter these attractions.